-The Library of the Adirondack Experience is the largest, most comprehensive repository of books, periodicals, manuscripts, maps and government documents relating to the history of the Adirondack region.
-The library-of-record for the Adirondack Park, it collects, preserves, and organizes all forms of information related to the region, and shares that information with researchers and others with a strong interest in the Adirondacks worldwide.
+The Adirondack Experience Library is the largest, most comprehensive repository of books, ephemera, manuscripts, maps and government documents relating to the history of the Adirondack region.
+The library-of-record for the Adirondack Park, it collects, preserves, and organizes all forms of information related to the region, and shares that information with genealogists, writers, historians, students, and anyone with an interest in the Adirondacks.

 The library has 230 audio recordings of oral histories, music, and radio programs that capture many under-documented aspects of life in the Adirondacks.